bpierre/blo/README.md

 ### Why is it named blo?

-blo is short for blockies, which is the name of the original library.
+blo is short for blockies, which is the name of [the original library](https://github.com/ethereum/blockies) it is based on.

 ### Can it be used to generate other types of identicons?

-blo implements the Ethereum identicons algorithm only, but you can use it with any type of data, just prefix it with `0x` to fullfill the `Address` type.
+blo only focuses on the Ethereum identicons algorithm but you can use it with any data, just prefix it with `0x` to fullfill the expected `Address` type if you are using TypeScript.

 ## License